- You might be logged to Windows 10 with a temporary profile due to corrupted files and folders on your current user profile.

 - If nothing works, deleting the broken profile can help you solve the problem.

 Ever since Windows 10 was launched, users have been complaining their computers sometimes sign them in with a temporary profile.
-Due to this bug, users can’t access a series of files on their computers, although they are the rightful administrators of their systems.
+Due to this bug, users can’t access a series of files on their PC.

-Not even the Anniversary Update could fix this issue.
-It appears this annoying bug is here to stay, forcing users to look for workarounds in order to regain full access on their computers.
+It appears this annoying bug is here to stay, forcing users to look for workarounds in order to regain full access to their computers.

-You’ve been signed in with a temporary profile message can appear for various reasons and prevent you from accessing your user account.
-Speaking of this message, here are some similar problems that users reported:
+You’ve been signed in with a temporary profile message that can appear for various reasons and prevent you from accessing your user account.
+Speaking of this message, here are some similar problems:

-- Windows 8 stuck in temporary profile – According to users, this problem can appear on Windows 8, and since Windows 10 and 8 are so similar, you can apply most solutions from this article to Windows 8 as well.
+- Windows 10 stuck in temporary profile – According to users, this problem can appear on Windows 10, you can apply most solutions from this article

-- User keeps logging in with temporary profile Windows 7 – Many Windows 7 users reported this problem.
-This issue can occur due to your antivirus, so be sure to disable it temporarily and check if that helps.
+- User keeps logging in with temporary profile Windows 10 – This issue can occur due to your antivirus, so be sure to disable it temporarily and check if that helps

 - When Command Prompt starts, enter sfc /scannow and press Enter to run it.